vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 - Accept the Base Image License.
 The full procedure is provided below: [Accept the Base Image License](azure-mgmt/#accept-the-base-image-license).
 - If you plan to use an existing VNET, see the [Network Security Groups on Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure) topic for guidelines.

 - (Optional) Create an SSH keypair.
-For more information, see [Create an SSH Key Pair](azure-mgmt/#a-idssh-keya-create-an-ssh-key-pair-optional).
+The full procedure is described below:[Create an SSH Key Pair](azure-mgmt/#a-idssh-keya-create-an-ssh-key-pair-optional).

 ## <a id="tkg-app"></a> Register Tanzu Community Edition as an Azure Client App